EVA-01/jQuery.jQTheme/README.md

     t.append('Green');
     t.append(['Green', 'Background Image']);

-* **append** - Creates the CSS and puts it on the page.
+**append** - Creates the CSS and puts it on the page.
 Use the themes' names to call them.
 You can also use an array of names to append multiple elements.

     t.detach('Green');
     t.detach(['Green', 'Background Image']);

-* **detach** - Destroys CSS associated with the name(s) given.
+**detach** - Destroys CSS associated with the name(s) given.

     t.replace('Green', 'Pink');
     t.replace(['Green', 'BG Image - Green'], ['Pink', 'BG Image - Pink']);
     t.replace('Green', ['Pink', 'Background Image']);

-* **replace** - Detaches the first parameter and appends the second.
+**replace** - Detaches the first parameter and appends the second.

     t.addTheme({name:'Pink', style:'body{background-color:#cc0055}'});
     t.addTheme([{name:'Pink', style:'body{background-color:#cc0055}'}, {name:'Blue', src:'blue.css'}]);

-* **addTheme** - Add themes to your existing repertoire.
+**addTheme** - Add themes to your existing repertoire.

 ## Behind the scenes functions and variables
 These are functions and variables that I don't suggest you use, but, if you decide to edit jQTheme, you should understand what they do and how to do it.

-* **ids** - This is an array of integers.
-The integers correspond to active CSS.
-Each CSS has a data-identification defined with its ID number.
-* **themes** - Array of your theme objects.
-* **name** - The name of the theme set.
-If a name was not chosen, it returns undefined.

     t.construct({name:'Pink', style:'body{background-color:#cc0055}'});

-* **construct** - Constucts the CSS elements based on the theme element.
-Do not use this indepently from **append** as it will become difficult to **detach** and **replace**.
+**construct** - Constucts the CSS elements based on the theme element.
+Do not use this independently from **append** as it will become difficult to **detach** and **replace**.

     t.retThNa('Pink');

-* **retThNa** - Searches for a registered theme object based on its name and returns the theme object.
-The name is from "**ret**urn **Th**rough **Na**me."
+**retThNa** - Searches for a registered theme object based on its name and returns the theme object.

+* **ids** - An array of the ID numbers of active CSS.
+The CSS elements have this stored in their "data-identification" attribute.
+* **themes** - An array of theme objects.
+* **name** - The name given to the theme set.
+If no name was given, returns undefined.

 ## License: Public Domain
 Please don't rename it or change credit away from me, James Anthony Bruno, because that would make me sad.
-It is fine, however, to make changes to jQAV's core to suit your needs for use in your products (whether commercial, personal, or non-profit).
-If you believe you've found a better way for jQAV to work, go ahead and message me and let me know!
+It is fine, however, to make changes to jQTheme's core to suit your needs for use in your products (whether commercial, personal, or non-profit).
+If you believe you've found a better way for jQTheme to work, go ahead and message me and let me know!
 I would love to implement your fix.